Originally published in 2019. Updated for accuracy and freshness in 2025.

 If you’d like more birds in your garden, you can put up nesting boxes on walls and in fences.
 The key is to find the birds that are naturally in your area and cater to their nesting needs.
 You can also add nesting boxes to trees as long as they are facing the right way to provide shelter for birds.
 Use this easy bluebird house pattern made from one 1×6 board.
 Even if you are not “handy” with tools, you can make this birdhouse.

 Explore the idea of creating a raptor perch for local hawks.
-They will keep your garden free of grasshoppers end rodents.
+They will keep your garden free of grasshoppers and rodents.
 Another option is an owl nesting box for a nighttime hunter.
-You can get owls to take up residence on your property by giving them a home that is cozy, warm and safe.
-Many barn owls live in rafters, tree cavities and in barns because they do not build nests.
+You can get owls to take up residence on your property by giving them a home that is cozy, warm, and safe.
+Many barn owls live in rafters, tree cavities, and in barns because they do not build nests.

 Even small garden snakes are effective at keeping slugs, snails, rabbits, and rodents out of your garden.
-For some people, the thought of attracting snakes to the garden would seem absurd, but for die-hard gardeners with a slug, snail or small mammal problem, they are the perfect solution.
+For some people, the thought of attracting snakes to the garden would seem absurd, but they are the perfect solution for die-hard gardeners with a slug, snail, or small mammal problem.
 Garter snakes, for instance, can, in fact, be a gardener’s best friend.
 Read more in the article Providing a Garden Snake Habitat – How to Attract Snakes In a Garden.

-Get Rid of Weak Plants – When any plant succumbs to bugs, the best thing to do is to remove the weak plants, keeping only the stronger, more resistant plants.
+Remove Weak Plants – When any plant succumbs to bugs, the best thing to do is to remove the weak plants, keeping only the more vigorous, more resistant plants.

 Build Soil Organically – Having healthy soil is one of your best defenses against pests in your garden.
 Build up your soil for the type of plants you’re growing using natural means such as manure and plant matter.